jowo-io/next-auth-nostr-provider/README_TODO.md

 - open PR on `next-auth`
 - support multiple file types for avatar and qr
 - make the `storage.update` method optional
+- consider cleaning up old and unused lnauth session data that was created but never reached success state

 ### Readme